npetsev/LAMMPS-tetramer/README.md

 SHARING/ACCESS INFORMATION

-1. Licenses/restrictions placed on the code N/A
+1. Licenses/restrictions placed on the code:

+    Chiral Tetramer Molecular Model, Copyright (2021) Nikolai D. Petsev.
+This software is distributed under the GNU General Public License, and is derived from LAMMPS - Large-Scale Atomic/Molecular Massively Parallel Simulator by Steve Plimpton, Copyright (2003) Sandia Corporation, https://www.lammps.org.

+    Full license is included in the top-level directory.

 2. Links to publications that cite or use the code:

     Petsev et al. Effect of configuration-dependent multi-body forces on interconversion kinetics of a chiral tetramer model (in preparation 2021).
     Wang et al. Vapor-liquid-liquid phase transition of a chiral tetramer model (in preparation 2021).
     Uralcan et al. Interconversion-controlled liquid-liquid phase separation in a molecular chiral model (in preparation 2021).

 3. Links to other publicly accessible locations of the code: https://github.com/npetsev/LAMMPS-tetramer

-4. Links/relationships to ancillary codebases: The chiral tetramer model force field works with the LAMMPS simulation package (https://www.lammps.org/)
+4. Links/relationships to ancillary codebases: The chiral tetramer molcular model force field works with the LAMMPS simulation package (https://www.lammps.org/)

 5. Was code derived from another source?

-No
+    This software uses the LAMMPS - Large-Scale Atomic/Molecular Massively Parallel Simulator package by Steve Plimpton, Copyright (2003)
+    Sandia Corporation, https://www.lammps.org.
+The modified/new code is derived from the pair_lj_smooth_linear force-field by Jonathan Zimmerman.

+    For additional details on LAMMPS, please see the official website (https://www.lammps.org).
+A detailed description of LAMMPS can be found at:

+    S. Plimpton, Fast Parallel Algorithms for Short-Range Molecular Dynamics, J Comp Phys, 117, 1-19 (1995).

-6. Recommended citation for this dataset: Nikolai D. Petsev, Frank H. Stillinger, and Pablo G. Debenedetti, Source code from "Effect of configuration-dependent multi-body forces on interconversion kinetics of a chiral tetramer model".
+6. Recommended citation for this dataset:

+    Nikolai D. Petsev, Frank H. Stillinger, and Pablo G. Debenedetti, Chiral Tetramer Molecular Model.
 Princeton DataSpace.
 Available at XX.
 Deposited June 2021.

 FILE OVERVIEW